Class InstallationScriptProvider

 public abstract class InstallationScriptProvider extends InstallationResources

-Provides SQL scripts needed for creating a local copy of a dataset.
-This class allows Apache SIS users to bundle the EPSG or other datasets in their own product for automatic installation when first needed.
-Implementations of this class are discovered automatically by EPSGFactory if they are declared in module-info.java as providers of the org.apache.sis.setup.InstallationResources service.
+Provides the SQL scripts needed for creating a local copy of a geodetic dataset.
+This is used mostly for automatic installation of the EPSG dataset, but could also be used for other registries.
+Implementations of this class are discovered automatically by EPSGFactory if they are declared in the module-info.class file as providers of the org.apache.sis.setup.InstallationResources service.

 How this class is used